MatroseN/JavaAppHub/README.md

 The first application you will encounter is a personal message app.
 It lets you create a message and store it.
 This means that every user can create their own personal message that will always appear when that specific user logs in.
 ### Flash Cards
 Flashcards is currently under construction but when it is done it will let you create your own Flash Cards and then test yourself on them.
+### Daily Quote
+Shows a new quote each day.
+The quote is scraped from a website that posts a daily quote every day.